koleada/Cyber-Range/Active-Directory/ADSecurity/2-Initial-Access/IPv6-DNS-Takeover.md

 ### Conditions Required for this to Work

 - IPv6 is enabled on victim machines (default on Windows machines)
-- Client must accept attacker controlled IPv6 information (this is the core of the vulnerability)
+- Client must accept attacker-controlled IPv6 information (this is the core of the vulnerability)
   - No real v6 router advertisements exist
-  - Real v6 RAs exist but ours has better metrics or explicitly advertises DNS while the real RA does not
+  - Real v6 RAs exist, but ours has better metrics or explicitly advertises DNS, while the real RA does not
   - RA guard is not enabled on switches
   - DHCPv6 is not enforced
 - Client sends traffic to attacker-controlled DNS
-  - The attcker becomes the IPv6 DNS server
+  - The attacker becomes the IPv6 DNS server
   - Clients send AAAA lookups
   - Attacker replies with any address
   - Client believes attacker is the DC
 - The service used by the client supports NTLM
-  - This is where the authetnication happens
+  - This is where the authentication happens
   - Common ones are SMB, LDAP, HTTP, RPC
 - NTLM is allowed/ network only allows Kerberos